yuri/ngcourse/handout/04-controllers.md

   </html>
 ```

-We'll also need a very very simple JavaScript file - our "app":
+We'll also need a very simple JavaScript file - our "app":

 ```javascript
   angular.module('ngcourse', []);